Turamichele

 Turamichele ("Tower-Michael") is the name of a moving mechanical figure on the Perlach Tower (Perlachturm) next to Perlach church in Augsburg, Bavaria, Germany.
 It shows the Archangel Michael fighting with the devil.
+According to legend, the archangel Michael chased a dragon out of the Augsburg forests a long time ago.

 Every year on 29 September (Michaelmas or St. Michael's Day) the Turamichele appears in a window on the west side of the tower.
 The day is also marked by a big children's party.